tjhunter/karps/doc/paper/scratch.md

 dirac :: a -> Dataset a
 dirac x = \y -> if x == y then 1 else 0
 ```
-TODO: fix in the paper: it is a distribution.

 One trivial consequence is the fact that a dataset is the (finite) sum of diracs.
 This fact will
 have its importance later.

-To simplify the notations, we introduce the following shorthands:
+To simplify the notations, we introduce the following shorthand notation:

 \begin{align*}